-1. Data and assessment
+3. Data and assessment

-In accordance with the CCF's 'Learn how to' statements, trainees must:
+In accordance with the ITTECF's 'Learn how to' statements, trainees must:

-- Make use of formative assessment (5.3) - Draw conclusions about what pupils have learned by looking at patterns of performance over a number of assessments with support & scaffolding from expert colleagues (e.g. appreciating that assessments draw inferences about learning from performance) (6.3) - Record data only when it is useful for improving pupil outcomes (6.12) - Please provide a session on the effective use of data and assessment.
-This might include: - Sharing the relevant school, class and individual pupil data (PP, SEND, EAL, grades etc.) - Discussing and analysing the nuances associated with such data (e.g. reliability of KS2 results, stereotypes, the lowering of expectations, lack of individuality) - Reiterating the importance of formative assessment and recording progress of time for all pupils - Sharing how a teacher's assessment fits into the whole school's assessment policy, summative assessments and report writing to parents.
+- Make use of formative assessment (5b) - Draw conclusions about what pupils have learned by looking at patterns of performance over a number of assessments (e.g. appreciating that assessments draw inferences about learning from performance) (6b) - Record data only when it is useful for improving pupil outcomes (6m)

+• Please provide a session on the effective use of data and assessment.
+This might include:

+- Sharing the relevant school, class and individual pupil data (PP, SEND, EAL, grades etc.) - Discussing and analysing the nuances associated with such data (e.g. reliability of KS2 results, stereotypes, the lowering of expectations, lack of individuality) - Reiterating the importance of formative assessment and recording progress of time for all pupils - Sharing how a teacher's assessment fits into the whole school's assessment policy, summative assessments and report writing to parents